EshanPrakash/SpaceInvaders/README.md

 # SpaceInvaders
-A Space Invaders project in collaboration with Zane Derrod and Aman Zakir.
+A Space Invaders project by Eshan Prakash.

 All PNG files were manually drawn and resized by Eshan Prakash, inspired by the original Space Invaders sprites.